zuhlke/ah-poc-sapi-cc-bal/README.md

 - Clones the PAPI from GitHub
 - Builds the contract test executable using gradle
+- Deploys itself to the PCF staging environment
-- Executes the contract tests against itself, verifying that the contract is fulfilled.
+- Executes the contract tests against the version of itself deployed to staging, to verify that the contract is fulfilled

 #### Notes